dnakhooda/Neutron/README.md

 # 🎮 ⚛ Neutron ⚛ 🎮

-Neutron is a powerful framework and engine designed for creating web-based games and animations.
-Neutron provides an flexible and easy-to-use tools for game development.
-Using your node package manager of choice, you can install Neutron into a new or existing Typescript web application.
+Neutron is a powerful framework and engine for creating web-based games and animations.
+Neutron provides flexible and easy-to-use tools for game development.
+Using your node package manager of choice, you can install Neutron into a new or existing TypeScript web application.
 Neutron takes heavy inspiration from Scratch.
-If you programmer looking to expand from what Scratch provides, Neutron is a great way to learn Typescript and web game development.
+If you programmer looking to expand from what Scratch provides, Neutron is a great way to learn TypeScript and web game development.

 ## Features

-- 🎮 Simple and intuitive game development tools
+- 🎮 Simple game development tools
 - ⚡ Powerful WebGL rendering engine
 - 🎯 Collision detection and 2d Physics Engine
 - 🎵 Audio and Image support